 I began pursuing digital design as a hobby.
 This hobby lead to web design and development, initially doing freelance projects while completing a Master’s degree in English Literature.
 One such project lead to a full-time position at McGeary & Associates, a Connecticut-based electronic publishing company, and to the beginning of my career in digital design.

-Eventually it was time to leave Las Vegas and settle in Denver, Colorado where I took a position at EffectiveUI, the UX agency now rebranded Ogilvy.
+Eventually it was time to leave Las Vegas and settle in Denver, Colorado where I took a position at EffectiveUI, a UX agency subsequently purchased by Ogilvy.
 There I worked as a Production Designer and Lead Experience Architect, creating wireframes, comps, and prototypes.
-In addition, I conducted user research and usability testing throughout the U.S. as well as in Europe and Asia.
+In addition, I conducted user research and usability testing throughout the U.S. as well as in Europe, Asia and the Middle East.

-After six years, I wanted to develop an experience that I could own for a longer duration.
-I wanted to see the effect of my design and be able to iterate on it. eBags presented me with just such an opportunity.
+After six years, I wanted to develop an experience that I could own for a longer duration than agency work permitted.
+I wanted to see the effect of my design and be able to iterate on it. eBags presented me with just such an opportunity as well as giving me ecommerce experience.
 I recreated their mobile experience, moved them from a five page checkout funnel to a single page, oversaw a third party’s creation of our mobile app and, finding considerable friction points in it, took ownership of the project and redesigned it for its v03 release.

 In March of 2019, I was hired as Senior UX Designer for the Verizon business unit, Verizon Location Technology.
 The technology being explored by this organization has required me to adapt my design philosophy and has posed so many intriguing questions.
 What is user experience when one of the end users is a mobile robot?
 What interaction conventions will dominate an augmented reality experience?
 What role does a digital map play for passengers when directions and routing are managed by autonomous vehicle systems?
 It has been a remarkable learning experience.